ankurkumarz/financial-advisor-agentic-assistant/README.md

 The architecture leverages a multi-agent system (MAS) design using the ADK framework with agents as:
 - `financial_advisor_agent`: Acts as the central intelligence layer, coordinating an ecosystem of specialized agents.
 It interprets user intent and routes requests to the right agents for knowledge retrieval across multiple systems. *Google’s Agent Development Kit (ADK)* enables the creation of this centralized orchestrator with built-in reliability, security, and enterprise-grade capabilities.
 [Workflow Agents](https://google.github.io/adk-docs/agents/workflow-agents/) orchestrator capability helps to manage the execution flow of sub-agents.
 - `financial_enterprise_docs_agent`: Enterprise-specific knowledge retriever agent accessing proprietary, unstructured enterprise financial data sources such as PDFs and CMS-based knowledge hubs to enrich advisor responses with comprehensive document insights.
-- `crm_prospects_insights_agent`: Client and prospect insights agent integrating CRM data (e.g., Salesforce, Zoho, Redtail) to provide structured, actionable customer relationship and pipeline intelligence in response to advisor queries.
+- `crm_leads_insights_agent`: CRM Leads and Prospects insights agent integrating CRM data (e.g., Salesforce, Zoho, Redtail, Hubspot) to provide structured, actionable customer relationship and pipeline intelligence in response to advisor queries.
 - `compliance_checker_agent`:  Content validation agent ensuring advisor responses are complete, accurate, compliant with legal and regulatory standards, and that any personal or sensitive information is detected and redacted from outputs.

 **Patterns Applied**: